ScottPeterJohnson/kdbgen/README.md

 kdbgen will turn it into a function that accepts named parameters of the proper types, and returns a data class with all of the returned columns.

+#### Input parameter nullability
+Unfortunately, Postgres does not seem to support nullability metadata on input parameter types.
+For safety, kdbgen assumes all input parameters are never null.
+If you need nullability, add a `?` to the end of a parameter name.
+For example, `select * from users where name = :name?`.

+Keep in mind that nulls are special snowflakes in SQL.
+The above query for instance will never return any rows when passed null.

 ### Usage (DSL)

 You can probably ignore the DSL.
 It doesn't support many Postgres features.